Pankaj-Singh-Nirmal/Smart4AviationWebApp/README.md

   >**docker pull pankajsn/smart4aviation**\
   >**docker run -p 8080:8080 pankajsn/smart4aviation**

+## JSON file path:
+Please remember to keep the syntax of the JSON data as is in the current files.\
+In case different JSON data is to be used, please find the JSON files at the following location:
+  >**src/main/resources/static/json**

 ## Tasks:
 - For requested Flight Number and date will respond with following :
   - Cargo Weight for requested Flight